 - Video playback and captioning: If the application provides video playback, verify that it supports captioning and subtitles to assist users who are deaf or hard of hearing.
 The video playback controls must clearly indicate if captioning is available for a video and provide a clear way of enabling captions.

 Testing Accessibility Features

 Testing of accessibility features such as TalkBack, Explore by Touch and accessibility Gestures requires setup of your testing device.
 This section describes how to enable these features for accessibility testing.

 Audible accessibility feedback features on Android devices provide audio prompts that speaks the screen content as you move around an application.
 By enabling these features on an Android device, you can test the experience of users with blindness or low-vision using your application.

 Audible feedback for users on Android is typically provided by TalkBack accessibility service and the Explore by Touch system feature.
 The TalkBack accessibility service comes preinstalled on most Android devices and can also be downloaded for free from Google Play.
-The Explore by Touch system feature is available on devices running Android 4.0 and later.

 Testing with TalkBack

 The TalkBack accessibility service works by speaking the contents of user interface controls as the user moves focus onto controls.
 This service should be enabled as part of testing focus navigation and audible prompts.

 - Navigate to the Accessibility category and select it.

 Note: While TalkBack is the most available Android accessibility service for users with disabilities, other accessibility services are available and may be installed by users.